Multi-timescale synaptic plasticity on analog neuromorphic hardware: Abstract

 \section{Abstract}

 As numerical simulations grow in complexity, their demands on computing time and energy increase.
-Hardware accelerators offer significant efficiency gains in many computationally intensive scientific fields, but their use in computational neuroscience remains limited.
-Neuromorphic substrates, such as the BrainScaleS architectures, offer significant advantages, especially for studying complex plasticity rules that require extended simulation runtimes.
+Accelerators for numerical computation offer significant efficiency gains in many computationally-intensive scientific fields, but their use in simulating spiking neural networks in computational neuroscience is hindered by challenges, mainly in effective parallelism and efficient use of memory in the presence of sparse representations and sparse communication.
+The BrainScaleS architectures are neuromorphic substrates that can emulate spiking neural networks at accelerated timescales compared to real time, which offers an advantage for studying complex plasticity rules that require extended simulation runtimes.
 This work presents the implementation of a calcium-based plasticity rule that integrates calcium dynamics based on the synaptic tagging-and-capture hypothesis on the BrainScaleS-2 system.
 The implementation of the plasticity rule for a single synapse involves incorporating the calcium dynamics and the plasticity rule equations.
 The calcium dynamics are mapped to the analog circuits of BrainScaleS-2, while the plasticity rule equations are numerically solved on its embedded digital processors.
 The main hardware constraints include the speed of the processors and the use of integer arithmetic.
-By adjusting the timestep of the numerical solver and introducing stochastic rounding, we demonstrate that \mbox{BrainScaleS-2} accurately emulates a single synapse following a calcium-based plasticity rule across four stimulation protocols and validate our implementation against a software reference model.
+By adjusting the timestep of the numerical solver and introducing stochastic rounding, we demonstrate that \mbox{BrainScaleS-2} accurately emulates a single synapse following a calcium-based plasticity rule across four established stimulation protocols and validate our implementation against a software reference model.